iJynx/gloation/README.md

 - No automatic updates
 - Might lag/freeze for a bit when opening and closing (and you might find yourself using task manager to close it sometimes)
 - The theme takes a couple seconds to install
-- Theme is inconsistent and doesn't load 10% of the time
+- Theme is inconsistent and doesn't load 2% of the time from my experiences
 - Won't show up on windows search without extra configuration

 With these issues considered let's move on to the installation.
 Personally the benifits outweigh the costs.